 Geneva English School

-GES welcomes all children who can fully benefit from the opportunities we offer, and provides a broad and balanced curriculum where children can flourish in their learning.
-English is the primary language of the school so all children need to have appropriate fluency in spoken English in order to access the curriculum.
+At GES, our aim is that each child achieves as highly as they possibly can, fulfilling their individual potential.
+English is the primary language of the school so all children need to have appropriate fluency in English in order to access the curriculum.

 Occasionally, there are students enrolled at GES with dyslexia/AD(H)D who take advantage of a morning half-day programme taught by Oak Hill School in Nyon whilst continuing to attend the remainder of the day at our school.